LarkspurCA/androidweardocs/sync.rst

 Add Build Dependencies
 ************************

-Add the following build dependencies to the build.gradle file (Module:wear) in the Gradle Scripts folder, if necessary.
+Add wearable SDK dependencies to the build.gradle file (Module:wear) in the Gradle Scripts folder, as necessary.

   .. code-block:: java